 Frame content with headers and footers

 Using the header of an image is the first opportunity for you to grab a reader’s attention and make a first impression as those two to three inches can either peak someone’s curiosity or possibly entice them to move on.

 So how can you utilize that space; adding a relaxing yet attention-grabbing slogan and then brilliantly adding to the social media icons and if viewers are interested, they will remember those icons and click to see more.
 You can also put these icons on your footer.

 Set the mood with color

-Blue is a color of trust, peace and loyalty; orange is a color of creativity and fun, black signifies luxury.
-Do your research and choose a color that complements and reinforce your brand’s identity.
+Blue is a color of trust, peace, and loyalty; orange is a color of creativity and fun, black signifies luxury.
+Do your research and choose a color that complements and reinforces your brand’s identity.

 Simplify Font Choices

 We all scrolled through the hundreds of font choices available for far too long.
 There are courier and impact, papyrus and chalkboard and stencil and so much more.